judering/judering.github.io/index.md

 - Currently lecturing in Composition and Instrumentation at Trinity College Dublin.
 - I was awarded an Arts Council bursary to write a set of new pieces for flautist Lina Andonovska and a set of pieces for Lina and Matthew Jacobson for their flute and drums duo SLAPBANG.
 - Writing new material for vocal trio Silver Kites of which I am a member.
 We hope to record an album this year.
 - Working on the completion of SAY, a mini-opera on a text by Michael Gallen.
-I hope to make this in to a screen-dance film.

 # PODCAST APPEARANCE
 [Click here](https://www.cmc.ie/amplify/episode-23?fbclid=IwAR1yTkaISEj2c1RTysQbuoYwc-zGraPFNfA4bIaPtzrelcU6nhd8ZFmj4Bc) to listen back to a chat I had with Jonathan Grimes of the Contemporary Music Centre, Ireland.
 We talk about working during a pandemic and how my music has evolved over the last 20 odd years.